ryantd42/NY-Legislative-Git/2023/A402B-2023/bill.md

  THIS SECTION SHALL NOT APPLY TO ANY AREA OR AREAS  OF  PRIVATE  PROPERTY COMPRISING  ALL  OR  PART  OF PROPERTY ON WHICH IS SITUATED A ONE OR TWO FAMILY RESIDENCE.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the thirtieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02750-03-3
+  LBD02750-06-3